-They consider that the application has not sufficiently met all of the tests set out in paragraph 195 of the National Planning Policy Framework and a clear and convincing justification has not been made for to the total demolition of 42-46 Thomas Street.
-They therefore object to the application in its current form.
+Overall, they conclude that the application has not satisfied the tests set out in paragraph 195 of the NPPF, and that no clear and convincing justification has been made for the complete demolition proposed and the harm caused.

 They have advised that should members be minded to grant consent for the application in its current form, in light of their objection we should treat their objection as a request to notify the Secretary of State of this application, in order or them to determine whether to call in the decision for their determination.